bunnybunnybun/Coin-Calculator/README.md

 # Coin-Calculator and currency converter
 A calculator!
 How fun!
 Intended for people like me who don't want to use their brains.
 Use it to calculate how many coins ya got!
+Also convert currencies with the currency converter!

+# Features:
+ - Simple calculator, able to do addition, subtraction, multiplication and division.
-Also a currency converter!
-Currently supports converting between USD, CAD and EUR.
-More may be added soon.
+ - Currency converter that can convert between USD, CAD and EUR. (more may be added soon)
+ - History; shows the last 5 calculations you have done, whether it was done with the calculator or the converter.

 # Dependencies:
 FreeSimpleGUI, https://github.com/spyoungtech/FreeSimpleGUI